N0t-A-G3n1us/RoRProject/README.md

 The app is accessible at this link: https://playersarena.herokuapp.com/

-Sapienza University of Rome, project made by three students check Contact section for more info.
+Sapienza University of Rome, project made by three students check [Contacts](#Contacts) section for more info.

 #Install and start